-15 Physical Geography Laboratory (2) UC:CSU
+15 Physical Geography Laboratory (2) UC: CSU Prerequisite: Geography 1 or concurrent enrollment

 Prerequisite: Geography 1, or concurrent enrollment in Geography 1.

 This course will introduce the student to the description, analysis, explanation and representation of natural phenomena such as: Earth- Sun relationships; Earth's representation on maps and in air photos; temperature, moisture, and pressure; air masses, fronts, and storms; and landform evolution by tectonic, erosion, and depositional forces.